thadguidry/respec/previousDiffURI.md

 # `previousDiffURI`

-When producing a diffmarked version, ReSpec uses the previousURI as the old version by default.
+When producing a diff-marked version, ReSpec uses the previousURI as the old version by default.
 Use this configuration option if you wish to override this to a specific URL.

 ```js "example": "Specify the previous URL for diff generation."